spotlightpa/poor-richard/content/news/2021-10-14-SPLCOURTGUIDE.md

 Here’s a full guide on what you need to know about Pennsylvania’s 2021 Supreme Court election and other appellate races before you go to the polls.

-And <a href="https://www.spotlightpa.org/news/2021/10/pa-elections-2021-judicial-appellate/">don’t miss Spotlight PA’s live event on Oct.
+And <a href="https://www.spotlightpa.org/news/2021/10/pa-elections-2021-judicial-appellate/">don’t miss this recording of Spotlight PA’s live event on Oct.
 21</a> for even more information on why these races matter.

 ## Supreme Court